 Project guides journalists in smuggling coverage

-The magazine Media Relations, the country's main communication vehicle for journalists, is doing important work to improve society's level of information about the ill effects of smuggling.
+The magazine Press, the country's main communication vehicle for journalists, is doing important work to improve society's level of information about the ill effects of smuggling.
 This is the Fronteiras Cruzadas project, which offers free training for journalists interested in covering the subject.

 The project is being developed through two workshops (in São Paulo, on May 18, and in Brasília, on May 25) with the award-winning journalist Mauri König, who is a special reporter for Gazeta do Povo, from Curitiba, and has been following the problem for more than two decades.
 The initiative also includes a website created to help professionals find information about smuggling and sources of interviews, in addition to publishing their reports about the practice.
 The project has the support of ETCO-Brazilian Institute of Ethics in Competition.